RobesGael/Cybersecurity-Penetration-Testing-Lab-Internal-Network-Web-Applications-/README.md

 Steps:

-- Searched for “apple” and “banana” → both returned normal results.
+- Searched for “apple” and “banana”  both returned normal results.
-- Searched for “robes” → received “no result found.”
+- Searched for “robes”  received “no result found.”
-- Searched for <iframe> → a small empty pop‑up window appeared, confirming HTML injection.
+- Searched for <iframe>  a small empty pop‑up window appeared, confirming HTML injection.
-- Injected a crafted payload  the application executed it and displayed my IP address, proving DOM‑based XSS.
+- Injected a crafted payload  the application executed it and displayed my IP address, proving DOM‑based XSS:
 <img width="270" height="35" alt="Image" src="https://github.com/user-attachments/assets/22f1b08e-bb4e-4506-bb44-2a64f91bc63a" />

-- Enhanced the payload  to extract the authentication token from the client.
+- Enhanced the payload  to extract the authentication token from the client:
 <img width="485" height="35" alt="Image" src="https://github.com/user-attachments/assets/ebaa7c32-c60c-4cd4-90ff-a2a0b82a64b3" />

 - Used Burp Suite Decoder to decode the token.